jakespur/nextjs-dynamicrouting/README.md

 });
 ```

-To see this working end to end:
+To see this working e2e locally:

 ```
   npm i
   npm run dev
 ```

-If you want to see run this e2e through nginx
+If you want to see this running e2e through NGINX, run:

 ```
    npm i
    docker-compise up --build
 ```

-If running through docker this will be on port 80
+This will startup on port:80